tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/geographicRDD.md

 Naïve distance is a very intuitive way of defining the RD polynomial, but estimation based on naïve distance may be subject to two considerable flaws:

-1.	**Bad comparisons**: Merging longitude and latitude into a single distance variable means that we ignore an observations exact geographic position.
+1.	**Bad comparisons**: Merging longitude and latitude into a single distance variable means that we ignore an observation's exact geographic position.
 Instead, we only consider its position _relative to the boundary_.
 This is problematic because it implies that observations equally distant from the boundary but located in entirely different locations will be compared to each other.
 The image below illustrates this: points i and j will have the same value of the running variable, as they are equidistant from their respective nearest boundary points and will thus be compared to the treated observation k in the same manner; however, they clearly have very different geographical positions relative to k and to each individual boundary point.

 <p align = "center">
 <img src = "../images/GRD_naive.png" width="400">